 About

 Sokol qualified as a barrister and practises at 12 King’s Bench Walk, a leading set of chambers at the Inner Temple.
-He has experience of high value personal injury and clinical negligence cases, including fatal accidents, tetraplegia, paraplegia and traumatic amputations.
+He has experience of complex, high value personal injury and clinical negligence cases, including fatal accidents, neonatal claims, brain and spinal injuries, and amputations.
 He appears in court regularly and has represented families at inquests involving deaths in hospital.
-He is also an accredited mediator.
+He is an accredited mediator.

 Research